 - Countries will have included measures to protect human rights, rule of law and vulnerable individuals within their cybersecurity strategies/policies/laws;

 - EU trading partners will have improved cybersecurity and better conditions for growth;

 - The EU is supported to counter cyber threats and foster the cyber resilience of the EU and its partners.

-As a project which provides high level practical and strategic support to our partner countries, we have been pleased to have delivered holistic and wide ranging support to our colleagues across the globe.
+As a project which provides high level practical and strategic support to our partner countries, it has been pleased to have delivered holistic and wide ranging support to colleagues across the globe.

-Through the eployment of our comprehensive raining prospectus, we have over the course of our project to date, delivered training to over 7,500 people through over 235 individual activities across our three core pillars.
+Through the eployment of a comprehensive raining prospectus, over the course of the project to date, training to over 7,500 people through over 235 individual activities have been delivered accross three main pillars.

-In addition to this, we have engaged with over 380 public institutions and 284 private organisations through a range of stakeholder activities.
+In addition to this, it has engaged with over 380 public institutions and 284 private organisations through a range of stakeholder activities.

 RECENT ACTIVITIES IN LATIN AMERICA AND THE CARIBBEAN

 Dominican Republic: Component 1: Strengthened Cybersecurity Policy, Strategical, and Coordination Frameworks

 - Scoping visit in November 2019 to project activities